charlesreid1/charlesreid1.github.io/pelican/content/snakemake-byok8s.md

 we covered some approaches to making Snakemake workflows into executables that can be run as command line utilities.

+In this post, we extend those ideas to Snakemake workflows that run on Kubernetes clusters.

 <a name="2018"></a>
 ## 2018-snakemake-cli